An Advanced and Intuitive Multi-omics Data Visualisation System for Efficient Analysis and Discovery

 Customers can upload their own gene expression data, using tool boxes for graphing and visualisation, and construct their own gene annotation database for enrichment, clustering and multi-omics association analysis.

 The researchers wanted to study the mechanism of poor prognosis of chidamide and MI-3 (hereinafter referred to as C and M) inhibitors for synergistic treatment of mixed leukemia (MLL) gene recombination.
-They utilised multiple Dr.Tom analysis functions to help answer several questions key to their paper.
+They utilized multiple Dr.Tom analysis functions to help answer several questions key to their paper.
 Some of these questions and how they were answered are listed below.

 1. The researchers wanted to know what are the pathways for change after processing?